 Rock City is a large group of boulders located on Lookout Mountain near Chattanooga.
 Early settlers

 compared the rocks to houses, and the gaps between them to streets, giving the name Rock City.

 Even though the sight is identified with Chattanooga, it is actually located across the border in Georgia.

 When it became an attraction, Carter built a trail through the boulders, designed to show off the natural features to their best extent.

 Old Mother Hubbard in the Fairytale Caverns, Rock City.
 This photo required a night time exposure with no flash

-It takes roughly two hours to hike, and passes a large number of sights.
+and passes a large number of sights.